Writing a funeral speech step-by-step

 Remember having a eulogy to write is both a gift and a privilege.

 It's a gift twice over.
-It's a gift because you are giving your energy, time and love to honor the life of your loved one.
-And it's also a gift to your listeners as it will aid the healing process for everybody including yourself.
+Once because you are giving your energy, time and love to honor the life of your loved one.
+And secondly because it will aid the healing process for everybody including yourself.

 Giving a eulogy is a privilege because it signifies your value or importance in the life of the loved one and in the lives of family and friends.
 Being asked to speak shows trust and respect.
 You are being trusted to encapsulate a life fittingly and deliver the unique essence of the person everyone loved publicly.